frankharkins/qiskit-ibm-runtime/docs/how_to/noisy_simulators.rst

 .. image:: ../images/noisy-sim-estimator-noisy.png

-.. vale IBMQuantum.Acronyms = NO
+.. vale IBMQuantum.Definitions = NO

 Resilience levels are currently in beta so sampling overhead and solution quality will vary from circuit to circuit.
 New features,